ScrapeGraphAI Alternative in 2026 — fastCRW (Rust API, Simpler Extraction)

 Effort: ~1–2 hours for simple migrations.
 More if your SGA graphs are complex (may need custom orchestration in fastCRW).

-If you need Gemini, Groq, or other providers now, stay on ScrapeGraphAI.
+If you need to pick your own provider (Gemini, Groq, Ollama, OpenRouter, etc.), stay on ScrapeGraphAI.

 Related